DenisWritesCode/Mosaic-Layout/README.md

 - CSS Grid & Variables
 - Vanilla JS

+1. Set variables *theme-color* in document *:root*.
+After that, give each button a color of its own **CSS Variables**.
+2. When a button is clicked, using JS `getComputedStyle` get its color value.
+Set this value as the new *theme-color*.

 - [ ] The content should fit the entire screen i.e. Snap to fit.
 - [ ] The images should be clickable.